 But the FA then released a statement distancing themselves from their involvement in the situation.

-The cardiologist involved in van Aanholt's case does sit on the panel but was working independently from the FA in this case.
+The cardiologists involved in van Aanholt's case were working independently from the FA.

 "The timing of the decision was very difficult for us," said Moyes.